Oscar-nominated studio Laika leans on AI to accelerate stop-motion animation

 Technology plays a supporting role to Laika’s art.
 But it’s clear the team wants new capabilities to help streamline the repetitive, costly tasks that keep animators from capturing their ideas on camera.
 There’s already plenty of tech involved in Laika’s latest features.
 Soon, machine learning will help speed up the rotoscoping process.
 And beyond that, the studio’s technical team has plenty more on its wish list.
 Fortunately, software tools built using a unified programming model make it easy to support whatever hardware Laika needs to accelerate the future of stop-motion animation.

-Go Deeper: Laika Studios & Intel Join Forces to Expand What’s Possible in Stop Motion Filmmaking
+Laika Studios & Intel Join Forces to Expand What’s Possible in Stop Motion Filmmaking

+No pixel left behind: The era of high-fidelity graphics and visualization has begun